maximilianbehr/wacom-driver-fix/Readme.md

 You should see a file already in there called "PenTabletDriver".
 Move the new PenTabletDriver file from the zip file in there to replace it, confirm that you want to overwrite it, then enter your login password to confirm.

+**If your tablet also supports touch**, you have one more fix to install.
+Click Go -> Go to Folder and jump here:

+    /Library/Application Support/Tablet/PenTabletDriver.app/Contents/Resources/ConsumerTouchDriver.app/Contents/MacOS

+Replace the "ConsumerTouchDriver" file you see in that folder with the one from the zip file, and enter your password to confirm.

+**Now we're done installing the fixes,** so we'll load the fixed tablet driver.
 Back in the terminal, run:

     launchctl load /Library/LaunchAgents/com.wacom.pentablet.plist

-Now your tablet driver should be operational and you should be able to use the Wacom preference pane in System Preferences.
+Your tablet driver should be operational and you should be able to use the Wacom preference pane in System Preferences.

 If your tablet still isn't working, double check that in System Preferences -> Security & Privacy -> Accessibility,